CityUHK-CompBio/DeepCC/README.md

 # DeepCC
 DeepCC: a deep learning-based framework for cancer classification

+### Attention
+In this branch, DeepCC model trains on MXNET.
+As Keras based on tensorflow is supported in R, the base branch will change to keras.
+So updating for this branch will stop.

 ### Dependencies
 DeepCC dependes on MXNet framework, supporting both multiple CPUs and GPUs.
 Please install MXNet first according to their instruction.